fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > ~ 2nd millenium BCE (2100-1900, according to Biblical scholars)

-Ibrahim was born in the ancient city of Ur of the Chaldees in the Ancient Mesopotamia (present-day Iraq).
+Ibrahim (peace be upon him) was born in the ancient city of Ur of the Chaldees in the Ancient Mesopotamia (present-day Iraq).
 The ziggurat of Ur stand in the desert till this day.
 Ibrahim traditionally believed to have lived some time in the 2nd millennium BC.

 In Jewish and Islamic traditions a confrontation between Nimrod and Abraham is said to have taken place.